Full Page Image

 To add a Full Page Image to your book, select Full Page Image from the menu in Chapter ▸ Add Element.
 More details about adding elements can be found in Elements of Your Book.

-To choose your image, press the + button in the editor.
+To choose your image, press the + button shown when hovering over the placeholder:

-The Print Span control specifies whether the image will take up a single page or span a spread.
+Print Span specifies whether the image takes up a single page or spans an entire two-page spread.

-The Print Extent control determines how much of the page the image fills.
+Print Extent determines how much of the page is filled by the image:

-Obey the margins set in the Print Settings dialog
+- Reaches the margins set in Print Settings

 - Safe Zone

-Fill the page, except for a small border at the edges
+- Fills the page up to a small border at the edges

 - Full Bleed